rob-blackbourn/jetblack-messagebus/documents/articles/ssl-linux.md

-# SSL - Windows
+# SSL - Linux

-This article shows how to use SSL connections with the message bus on Windows.
+This article shows how to use SSL connections with the message bus on Linux.

 ## Certificates

 In order to use an SSL connection you will need some certificates.
-See the article [here](ssl-windows-certs.md) for creating SSL certificates on windows,
+See the repo [here](https://github.com/rob-blackbourn/ssl-certs) for creating SSL certificates on Linux,

 ## Configuration

 To use SSL we need a custom configuration.
 We can see the standard configuration [here][configuration.md].
-Create the file `ssl-appsettings.ssl` with the following contents.
+Create the file `appsettings-ssl.ssl` with the following contents.

 ```json